BayREN Business Program

 - (1 point) Business Size: Less than or equal to 25 employees and/or classified as Very Small (customers whose annual electric demand is less than 20 kilowatt (kW), or whose annual gas consumption is less than 10,000 therms or both)

-- (2 points) Facility: Leased or Rented Facilities–Investments in improvements to a facility rented or leased by a participating business customer
+- (1 points) Facility: Leased or Rented Facilities–Investments in improvements to a facility rented or leased by a participating business customer

-- (3 points) Located on CA Native American Tribe Territory and/or owned or operated by CA Native American Tribe member
+- (3 points) Owned or operated by CA Native American Tribe member

-Utility: Customers must receive electric distribution and/or natural gas services from PG&E.
+- Utility: Customers must receive electric distribution and/or natural gas services from PG&E.

-Project Type: Only commercial businesses allowed.
+- Project Type: Only commercial businesses allowed.
 Customer sites must be non-residential, non-government buildings, facilities, sites, places, and spaces occupied by organizations and entities whose purposes are to engage in professional and commercial activities.
-The Program does not accept home offices, agricultural, aviation, industrial, mining, sanitation, parking-only (lots and garages), and storage facilities, or multifamily common areas.
+The Program does not accept home offices, agricultural, aviation, industrial, mining, sanitation, parking-only (lots and garages), storage facilities, or multifamily common areas.

-No Solar On-site: Buildings with solar are not allowed to participate.
+- No On-Site Generation: Buildings with solar and/or battery storage are not allowed to participate.

+- BayREN Influence: Project may not be currently enrolled in another ratepayer funded energy efficiency program.
 Projects or upgrades already underway are not eligible for incentives.

-BayREN Influence: Project may not be currently enrolled in another ratepayer funded energy efficiency program.